kubernetes/enhancements/keps/sig-api-machinery/3920-finish-feature-flags/README.md

 To explain what the server flow does, we will first assume for this overview that all servers are at the same version.
 In Kubernetes, the server flow logic will run in kube-apiserver.
+(Note that kube-apiserver is *also* a client!
+It will run both flows.)
 We will go through its responsibilities one at a time.

 Selecting a leader.
 Since multiple apiservers are running, we will pick one to